laixintao/iredis/iredis/data/commands/eval.md

 ## Using Lua scripting in RESP3 mode

-Starting with Redis version 6, the server supports two differnent protocols.
+Starting with Redis version 6, the server supports two different protocols.
 One is called RESP2, and is the old protocol: all the new connections to the server start in this mode.
 However clients are able to negotiate the new protocol using the `HELLO` command: this way the connection is put in RESP3 mode.
 In this mode certain commands, like for instance `HGETALL`, reply with a new data type (the Map data type in this specific case).
-The RESP3 protocol is semantically more powerful, however most scripts are ok with using just RESP2.
+The RESP3 protocol is semantically more powerful, however most scripts are OK with using just RESP2.

 The Lua engine always assumes to run in RESP2 mode when talking with Redis, so whatever the connection that is invoking the `EVAL` or `EVALSHA` command is in